The Key to Real Estate Success Might be Empathy

 In a strange way, there has been a resurgence in attention to empathy because of the pandemic.
 Because so many of us were impacted by the pandemic, especially in the early “lock down” months, it was easier to relate to what another person was going through.

-But what’s interesting is that sellers rarely make the connection between empathy and their performance.
+But what’s interesting is that sellers rarely make the connection between empathy in real estate and their performance.
 Fear often drives sellers to be overly aggressive because they don’t want to miss any opportunities that come their way.
 They fail to recognize that their well-meaning attempts to create rapport often results in the famous “fight or flight” response from their prospects.
 “Stop selling me!”

 First, let’s start with some basic definitions.